 On our next visit we decided to arrive later in the evening.
 We enjoyed listening to electronic house music while drinking cocktails and snacking on a late night spaghetti bolognese and chicken caesar salad.

 If you like this art cafe, you'll like our list of 13 unique things to do in Tbilisi.

-AluBali has a minimalistic design and is known for its very fresh Megrelian cuisine.
+AluBali has a minimalist design and is known for its very fresh Megrelian cuisine.
 We ordered eggplant stuffed with garlic, herbs and walnuts, and slightly baked Sulguni cheese with bread and heirloom tomatoes.
-More Georgian wine followed, it was fantastic!
+More Georgian wine followed - it was fantastic!
 You eat in a greenhouse type setting with large airy skylights and foliage around you.

 Address: 6 Giorgi Akhvlediani St.

 Cafe Gallery is like a lesser known Art Home Cafe.
 We were very pleased to find it because it had the perfect vibe.
 If you go in the afternoon it won't be busy, but as the evening sets in the party gets going.
 Friendly staff are chatty and will help you discover the music they play.
 The venue has one main room, which makes it more intimate than Art Home Cafe.
 If you get hungry, a bonus is that Passanuri (one of our favourite Georgian restaurants) is right across the street.

 Ezo meaning "yard" in Georgian is situated in a beautiful courtyard in the old city.
 The restaurant focuses on using organic ingredients from local farms for their simple homestyle recipes.
 Their juicy pork chop with apple sauce was a treat.
 Look out for all the cute cats!